kavia-common/notes-app-project-49114-49204/NotesApp(WebApplication)/README.md

 - Start frontend only: npm run dev

 Environment:
+- Copy .env.example to .env and adjust as needed
 - Uses REACT_APP_* variables from .env
 - Binds to port REACT_APP_PORT (default 3000) and host 0.0.0.0
 - Backend port configured via BACKEND_PORT (default 5179)

 Health:
 - Frontend reports backend status by calling /healthz (proxied to backend).
-When backend is running, it should show "backend: ok".
+When backend is running, it should show "backend: healthy".